akptools/go-services-template/README.md

 ## Packages

-This template comes with some packages useful for getting started with Go.
+This template comes with some packages useful for getting started.

 - godotenv - For loading env variables
 - chi - The core framework for creating REST APIs